bourumir-wyngs/serde-saphyr/README.md

 ## Rust types as schema

 To address the “Norway problem,” the target Rust types serve as an explicit schema.
-Because the parser knows whether a field expects a string or a boolean, it can correctly accept `1.2` either as a number or as the string `"1.2"`, and interpret the common YAML boolean shorthands (`y`, `on`, `n`, `off`) as actual booleans when appropriate.
+Because the parser knows whether a field expects a string or a boolean, it can correctly accept `1.2` either as a number or as the string `"1.2"`, and interpret the common YAML boolean shorthands (`y`, `on`, `n`, `off`) as actual booleans when appropriate (can be disabled).
 Likewise, `0x2A` is parsed as a hexadecimal integer when the target field is numeric, and as a string when the target is `String`.
 As with [StrictYAML](https://hitchdev.com/strictyaml/why/implicit-typing-removed/), **serde-saphyr** avoids inferring types from values — one of the most heavily criticized aspects of YAML.
 The Rust type system already provides all the necessary schema information.

 Schema based parsing can be disabled by setting `no_schema` to true in  [`Options`](https://docs.rs/serde-saphyr/latest/serde_saphyr/struct.Options.html).
 In this case all *unquoted* values that are parsed into strings, but can be understood as something else, are rejected.
 This can be used for enforcing compatibility with another YAML parser that reads the same content and requires this quoting.
 Default setting if false.